-- A: Receive either \$100 today or \$20 in a month, with probability 0.5 each. - B: Receive either \$20 today or \$100 in a month, with probability 0.5 each.
+A Receive either \$100 today or \$20 in a month, with probability 0.5 each;

+B Receive either \$20 today or \$100 in a month, with probability 0.5 each.

 Both options involve the same prizes, probabilities, and dates, but in the first one the higher prize is paid earlier, keeping the same odds.
 One could imagine that, to the extent that the individual prefers higher payments sooner, this latter option should be preferred.
-Therefore, Stochastic Impatience can be seen as the analogue of Impatience for risky environments and apply the same descriptive and normative arguments to justify the choice of Option A.
+A related argument could be made by decomposing each alternative into two parts.
+Observe that both A and B offer the exact same basic lottery in which the agent receives \$20 either today or in a month.
+The difference between them is when an increment of \$80 is received: option A yields it today, while option B yields it in a month.
+Insofar as the agent prefers obtaining it sooner, then option A should be preferred.
+Therefore, Stochastic Impatience can be seen as an analogue of Impatience for risky environments.